 Frequently asked questions for SQL Server on Windows Azure Virtual Machines

-This topic provides answers to some of the most common questions about running SQL Server on Windows Azure Virtual Machines.
+This article provides answers to some of the most common questions about running SQL Server on Windows Azure Virtual Machines.

-This topic focuses on issues specific to SQL Server on Windows VMs.
+This article focuses on issues specific to SQL Server on Windows VMs.
 If you are running SQL Server on Linux VMs, see the Linux FAQ.

 How do I create an Azure virtual machine with SQL Server?